 \section{Applications and Numerical Results}

-In this section, we analyse the numerical performances of the proposed simulation algorithm and we present applications in energy derivative pricing.\footnote{All computational results are obtained using MATLAB R2021b on a computer with Apple M1 Chip, 8 GB RAM, macOS Monterey 12.1.}
+In this section, we analyse the numerical performances of the proposed simulation algorithm and we present two applications in energy derivative pricing.\footnote{All results are obtained using MATLAB R2025a on a machine with Apple M1 Chip, 8 GB RAM, macOS Sequoia 15.6.1.}

-First, we show the accuracy of our method and its speed, comparing the results with the ones obtained using exact decomposition algorithms listed in Table \ref{tab:exactliterature}, when available.
-The accuracy of the algorithms is measured, as customary in the literature, by considering the first four cumulants, comparing the MC estimates obtained with $10^7$ simulations with the true cumulants that can be computed analytically for all considered models, as shown in Section \ref{sec:theprocesses} (cf. Lemma \ref{prop:TScumulants} and \ref{prop:NTScumulants}).\footnote{Selecting a number of trials equal to $10^7$, we obtain an accuracy in derivative pricing of the order of a fraction of one basis point ($bp = 0.01 \%$), the maximum precision required in finance applications.} We observe that we achieve an excellent accuracy in all examined cases.
+First, we test the accuracy and speed of our simulation method, comparing the results with those obtained using the ED algorithms listed in Table \ref{tab:exactliterature}.
+The simulation accuracy is measured, as standard in the literature, by considering the first four cumulants: we compare the MC estimates (obtained with $10^7$ simulations) with the true cumulants --~ which can be computed analytically for all considered models (see Section \ref{sec:theprocesses}).
+The speed is measured as the time in seconds required for the simulation.

-The speed is measured as the time in seconds required for simulating $10^7$ trials, comparing the results of our algorithm (FGMC) and of exact decomposition methods (ExDe, in the following).
-Not only we show that FGMC is much faster than ExDe, but we also observe that FGMC simulation times have the same order of magnitude of the benchmark model, the Gaussian OU, for which an ultra-fast simulation method exists \citep[the Ziggurat method of][]{marsaglia2000}.

 Then, we illustrate how the proposed technique can be effectively used for pricing energy derivatives, considering two common instruments in the energy markets: European and Asian options.